 11 Baden-Powell Scout Awards The Baden Powell Scout Award is designed to challenge our Rover Scouts into taking on personal growth challenges fitting six categories.
-These categories Development and are all self assigned challenges chosen by the Rover Scout.
+These categories develop general Rover Skills, adventurous activities, Service, Community Development and are all self assigned challenges chosen by the Rover Scout.